guidedhacking/GH-Injector-GUI/README.md

 # Qt GH DLL Injector GUI Interface
-- This is the GUI Interface for the Guided Hacking DLL Injector
+- This is the GUI Interface for the [Guided Hacking DLL Injector](https://guidedhacking.com/resources/guided-hacking-dll-injector.4/)
 - This Version works with MSVC2019/MSVC2022 and QT 5.15.2

-# Modified version of this repo by multikill
+## Initial Qt GUI Interace by Kage/Multikill

-https://github.com/multikill/GH_Injector_MSVC_2019_QT_5_15_0
+The original GH Injector used AutoIt as a GUI frontend.
+[Kage](https://guidedhacking.com/members/kage.109622/) / [Multikill](https://github.com/multikill) developed the initial version of Qt front end in 2020, and Broihon has continued development ever since then. https://github.com/multikill/GH_Injector_MSVC_2019_QT_5_15_0

 ## Picture